 As a Writing Specialist, Diane is available to help students with each phase of their writing assignments from finding and focusing a thesis to refining the final draft.
 She meets with students for class papers, the senior thesis, proposals for individual majors, and personal statements for scholarships, fellowships, and graduate and professional schools.

 Diane graduated from Vassar College with B.A. in English and received an M.S. in journalism from Boston University.
 She previously worked in the Trade Department at Harcourt Brace Jovanovich.

-Persefoni Bica, Math Specialist (Arts & Sciences and Graduate Studies & Nursing)
+Persefoni Bica, Math Specialist (Arts & Sciences and Graduate + Professional Programs)